Audiveris/audiveris/README.md

 either directly via XML-based `.omr` project files or via the Java API of this software.
 Audiveris comes with an integrated exporter to write (a subset of) this OMR data into [MusicXML][musicxml] 3.0 format.
-Other exporters are expected to build upon OMR data to support other target formats.
+In the future, other exporters are expected to build upon OMR data to support other target formats.

-## Installing and running (Windows only)
+## Installing binaries (Windows)

+On GitHub [Releases][releases] page, an Audiveris 5.2 installer is available for Windows.

+It takes care of the whole installation, including needed libraries like Tesseract OCR, but assumes that you already have a suitable Java Runtime Environment installed.
+At least Java version 11 is required.
+You can download it from Oracle at [https://www.oracle.com/fr/java/technologies/javase/jdk11-archive-downloads.html](https://www.oracle.com/fr/java/technologies/javase/jdk11-archive-downloads.html).
+Java versions above 11 *may* work, but have not been tested yet.

+And since Oracle provides Java 11 and above only for 64-bit architectures, the same restriction applies to Audiveris 5.2 as well.
+Should you really need a 32-bit Audiveris version, you can still use old Audiveris 5.1 version from the [Releases][releases] page.

-Refer to HandBook [Binaries][binaries] section.
+For further installation details, please refer to HandBook [Binaries][binaries] section.

-## Building and running (Windows, MacOS and Linux)
+## Building from sources (Windows, MacOS and Linux)

-Refer to HandBook [Sources][sources] section.

-NOTA for GitHub users:
+**NOTA** for GitHub users:
 - Audiveris "*master*" branch is updated only when a new release is published.
 - Instead, Audiveris development happens continuously in "*development*" branch, so checkout and pull this *development* branch to get and build the latest version.
-- See details in this dedicated [Wiki article][workflow].
+- See workflow details in this dedicated [Wiki article][workflow].

+You will need the typical tools: git, gradle and Java Development Kit (JDK) 11.

+All libraries, including Tesseract OCR libraries, will get pulled as Gradle dependencies but you will have to download Tesseract language data files.

+And we have to make it clear, because the same issues are posted again and again:
+1. Audiveris needs the **old 3.04 Tesseract language files**, new 4.x Tesseract is not suitable for detecting and processing text on music images.
+2. No Tesseract executable needs to be installed, since Tesseract is used via **libraries**.
+3. You can have other Tesseract versions installed, they will not impede Audiveris behavior, provided that Audiveris can find its needed Tesseract language files (typically via **TESSDATA_PREFIX** environment variable).

+For further building details, please refer to HandBook [Sources][sources] section.

 ## Further Information